Alex Sidles Kayaking Trips

 27–30 December 2019

-Under the Bureau of Land Management’s proposed resource management plan, a number of publicly accessible islands in the San Juans were placed on the chopping block.
-Lummi Rocks and McConnell Rocks (among others) would be permanently closed to day use and camping.
-It all added up to bad news for kayakers in the San Juan Islands.
+Under the Bureau of Land Management’s resource management plan, a number of formerly publicly accessible islands in the San Juan Islands were placed on the chopping block.
+Lummi Rocks and McConnell Rocks (among others) were permanently closed to day use and camping.
+The RMP may have been good news for conservation, but it was a real blow for kayakers.

-The RMP did not enter effect until January 2023.
-Until then, dispersed camping was allowed anywhere in the BLM islands.
+The RMP entered effect in January 2023.
+Prior to that date, dispersed camping was allowed anywhere in the BLM islands.
 Afterward, no dispersed camping was allowed anywhere in the BLM islands.

-To take advantage of these waning days of access, I did a three-night trip out of Deer Harbor to visit two that have been on my list for a while: Freeman Island and McConnell Rocks.
+To take advantage of the waning days of public access, I did a three-night trip out of Deer Harbor to visit two islands that had been on my list for a while: Freeman Island and McConnell Rocks.
+I had to visit them now, before the RMP closed the door on them for ever.

 Route map.
 Tides in this area are weak to moderate, so a kayaker’s timing and direction are not so important as they are in, for example, Rosario Strait or Spieden Channel.